 5. What Brands Can Learn From UA’s Innovation Model

-Here’s what smaller brands can apply immediately:
+Here’s what smaller brands can apply:

-Let the material define the function.
+Let material define function—not just design.

 FAQs

-Because performance is its strongest identity and competitive differentiator.
+Because performance is its core brand identity.

-Q2: Can small brands develop similar fabrics?
+Q2: Can small brands develop technical fabrics?

-Q3: What areas should brands innovate first?
+Q3: What should brands improve first?

 Q4: Is fabric innovation costly?